You are viewing this site in staging mode. Click in this bar to return to normal site.

 Millions!

-During the 1920s and 1930s, water softeners started to be sold to homeowners, hotels and many other businesses to improve the taste of drinking water.
 In the USA, there is no myth surrounding softened water use for drinking purposes, and over 1 million people a year have a water softener installed.

 Today there are millions of water softeners in everyday use in American homes for drinking water purposes.
 In some parts of the US, almost everyone needs a softener because of the hardness of groundwater.
 Still, millions of others are bought as a preference item due to dry skin conditions, to remove scale or to keep homes and appliances looking like new.
 The same happens in the UK.